-|Lost time injuries (LTIs)3||30||32||38||34|
+|Lost time injuries (LTIs)3||31||30||32||38||34|

-|1||We also recorded non-occupational fatalities at our mines during 2017 and 2018|
+|1||We also recorded non-occupational fatalities at our mines in 2018|

-|3||LTI is a work-related injury resulting in the employee or contractor being unable to attend work for one or more days after the day of the injury.
-The employee or contractor is unable to perform any of his/her duties.
-LTIFR is per million hours worked|
+|3||LTI is a work-related injury resulting in an employee or contractor being unable to attend work and perform any of their duties for one or more days after the injury|

 |4||TRIFR = (fatalities + LTIs + restricted work injuries + medically treated injuries) x 1,000,000/number of hours worked|

 |5||Severity rate = days lost to LTIs/hours worked x 1,000,000|